eugenechantk/cs110_merkle_tree/README.md

 ```
 test_hash = "some 32 bit SHA256 hash value"

-#index = the index of the leaf where the test_hash reside; target_hash = the hash value of the data we wish to validate its membership
+"""index = the index of the leaf where the test_hash reside; target_hash = the hash value of the data we wish to validate its membership"""

 newTree.proof(newTree.get_proof_index(index),target_hash)
 ```